saworz/widget-voice-text-input/README.md

-project_name
+Voice input widget
 ==============================

-A short description of the project.
+Application that enables pseudo-real-time voice inputting in any text field.
+To improve performance and lower memory and gpu requirements app uses Faster Whisper model which is Whisper model rewritten in C++.
+Pressing the button (default one of the function buttons on the mouse - configurable) starts recording from audio device (default audio device for the computer - configurable).
+Audio is recorded and transcripted while the button is pressed.
+For better accuracy app prints one sentence back, what allows to keep the correct context.
+Every time the sentence is printed the initial part of audio becomes unnecessary, so it's deleted according to end of sentence time stamps.

 Project Organization
 ------------

 	├── README.md          			<- The top-level README for developers using this project.
 	│
 	├── requirements.txt   			<- The requirements file for reproducing the analysis environment, e.g.
 	│                         		generated with `pip freeze > requirements.txt`
 	│
 	├── setup.py           			<- makes project pip installable (pip install -e .) so src can be imported │
-	├── Animals_classification_VGG16                <- Source code for use in this project.
+	├── src                			<- Source code for use in this project.
 	│   ├── __init__.py    			<- Makes src a Python module
 	│   │
-	│   ├── data           <- Scripts to handle data
+	│   ├── audio_file_functions		<- Scripts handle audio recording
-	│   │   └── extract_dataset.py <- Unzips dataset
+	│   │   └── __init__.py    		<- Makes audio_file_functions a Python module
-	│   │   └── get_images.py      <- Gets list of all .jpeg, .jpg or .png files in dir
+	│   │   └── audio_setup.py		<- Gets audio devices ids and audio parameters
+	│   │   └── cutting_audio.py		<- Used to cut unnecessary audio that has already been trascripted
-	│   │   └── parse_data.py      <- Data parser
+	│   │   └── read_audio.py		<- Read data from .wav file
-	│   │   └── split_folders.py   <- Splits data into training and validation dirs
+	│   │	└── save_audio.py		<- Save data as .wav file
 	│   │
+	│   ├── button_trigger			<- Handling recording trigger
+	│   │   └── __init__.py    		<- Makes button_trigger a Python module
+	│   │   └── click_function_button .py	<- Starting and stopping recording
 	│   │
-	│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── handle_input.py    <- Used to choose between training and loading model
-	│   │   └── image_folder.py    <- Custom ImageFolder class for data validation
+	│   ├── model        			<- Script to load model
-	│   │   └── predict_custom_image.py  <- Used to validate model on a custom data
+	│   │   │── __init__.py    		<- Makes model a Python module
+	│   │   └── model_loading.py		<- Model loading
 	│   │
+	│   ├── run_settings			<- App settings
+	│   │   └── __init__.py    		<- Makes run_settings a Python module
+	│   │   └── base_logger.py		<- Logger config
+	│   │   └── data_parsing.py		<- Data parser config
 	│   │
-	│   ├── model        <- Scripts to train/load/save model
-	│   │   │── create_model.py    <- Initialize new model
-	│   │   ├── load_model.py      <- Load existing weights to the model
+	│   ├── threads_handling		<- Handles threads
-	│   │   └── save_model.py      <- Save trained model's weights to file
+	│   │   └── __init__.py    		<- Makes threads_handling a Python module
-	│   │   └── training.py        <- Training pipeline
+	│   │   └── threads_handler.py		<- Threads and events manager
 	│   │
-	└── tox.ini            <- tox file with settings for running tox
+	│   ├── voice_record			<- Voice recording
+	│   │   └── __init__.py    		<- Makes voice_record a Python module
+	│   │   └── voice_input.py		<- Handles audio recording
+	│   │
+	│   └── voice_to_text			<- Audio transcription
+	│      └── __init__.py    		<- Makes voice_to_text a Python module
+	│      └── voice_transcriptions.py	<- Creating text from audio

 --------